 It is not about the attention; it is about how your self-perceptions are impacted.
 Now, if you are seeking fame, I challenge you to ask yourself why.

 - Do you want to be famous or successful?

 - Do you desire fame to be seen or valued?

 - Do you desire fame to help others or to make them proud?

 - Now look at your answers and determine what your overall life goal is.
 Do you need fame to accomplish your life goal?

 Why are human’s driven by love?

-Now love is a means to spiritual growth.
-To truly love another requires humility and patients.
-Being in love is a life experience that teaches us how to exist in relation to others.
-To have lasting healthy loves requires humility, patients, kindness,and perseverance.
 Real love results in feeling a part of something.
-Love allow one to feel as though they belong and are a part of something outside of their selves.
+Love allows one to feel as though they belong and are a part of something outside of their selves.
 Now once you have achieved love, have you now met your full potential?

 - What type of relationships makes you feel whole?

-- What kind of skills and abilities do you want to nurture within your relationships?
+- What skills and abilities do you want to nurture within your relationships?